wp-plugins/tweet-import/readme.txt

 For every imported feed, Tweet Import supports the following options:

 * Assign a specific author for the imported tweets.
-This is useful if multiple authors use the same WordPress installation.
+This is useful if multiple authors use the same WordPress installation
-* Import Twets to a specific category.
+* Import Twets to a specific category
-* Add user defined tags to the imported tweets and created posts.
+* Add user defined tags to the imported tweets and created posts
 * Identify Twitter user names and make them clickable to their Twitter public profile pages
 * Extract #hashtags from the tweet content and add them as tags to the created posts
 * Make #hashtags clickable to either the Twitter search page or locally to the tag page on the local site